-Shop at The Store
+Shop At The Store

 Other Phillip Island Attractions & Tours

-The Australian Motorcycle Grand Prix is held at the Phillip Island Grand Prix Circuit.
-Adults and kids can ride like the pros on a 750 m replica go-kart track meant to mimic the famous racing circuit.
+The Australian Motorcycle Grand Prix is held at the Phillip Island Grand Prix Circuit each year.
+Adults and kids can ride like the pros on a 750-meter go-kart track meant to mimic the famous racing circuit.

-Where to Stay in Phillip Island
+Where To Stay In Phillip Island

 Oak Tree Lodge

 Relax and unwind at a luxurious coastal escape set in a picturesque English garden at Oak Tree Lodge.
-Located in Rhyll, this bed and breakfast has 4 self-contained suites that have been elegantly designed for an ideal getaway.
+Located in Rhyll, this bed and breakfast has four self-contained suites that have been elegantly designed for an ideal getaway.

-Set on 65 acres of bushland, the Ramada Resort is a beautiful escape close to many great things to do in Phillip Island.
-Conveniently located in Cowes, the Ramada has 3 swimming pools, an on-site restaurant, and a variety of villas, cabins, and studios.
+Set in 65 acres of bushland, the Ramada Resort is a beautiful escape close to many great things to do on Phillip Island.
+Conveniently located in Cowes, the Ramada has three swimming pools, an on-site restaurant, and a variety of villas, cabins, and studios.

 Clifftop Boutique Accommodation

 Perched on the cliffs overlooking Smiths Beach, Clifftop Boutique Accommodation is one of Phillip Island’s most luxurious hotels.
-Soak in a sparkling view of the ocean with floor-to-ceiling windows overlooking a National Surfing Reserve beach.
+Soak in a sparkling ocean view with floor-to-ceiling windows overlooking a National Surfing Reserve beach.

 Kaloha Holiday Resort

 Centrally located in Cowes, the Kaloha Holiday Resort is Phillip Island’s tropical oasis.
-Dotted with palm trees, the hotel has a saltwater swimming pool and spa and is walking distance to the beach.
-There is an on-site restaurant along with a choice of rooms, beachfront cabins or campsites.
-Kaloha is close to all the great things that Phillip Island has to offer.
+Dotted with palm trees, the hotel has a saltwater swimming pool and spa and is only a short walk from the beach.

-Best Restaurants in Phillip Island, Victoria
+Best Restaurants In Phillip Island, Victoria

 Outback Chef’s Wild Food Farm

 Today, the Outback Chef has expanded to a farm and on-site restaurant experience.
-The shop offers tea, nuts, and preserves all proudly sourced in Victoria and surrounding areas.
+The shop offers tea, nuts, and preserves, all proudly sourced in Victoria and surrounding areas.
 Visit the homestead cafe and take a guided tour of the native food trail.
-The farm is one of the best things to see in the island for a true taste of local.
+The farm is one of the best things to see on the island for a truly local experience.

 Beach HQ Restaurant & Bar